-If you, or somebody you're caring for has muscle, back or joint problems, you can visit NHS inform's MSK zone for advice and support on what exercises can help you get moving again.
+If you, or somebody you're caring for has muscle, back or joint problems, you can visit NHS inform for advice and support on what exercises can help you get moving again.

-If, after a few weeks of following the advice on the MSK zone, things aren't improving, don't let the problem drag on.
+If, after a few weeks of following the advice on NHS inform, things aren't improving, don't let the problem drag on.
 Speak to your GP practice about how you can access local physiotherapy services.

 Accessing a physiotherapist

 - through the NHS, by contacting a physiotherapist directly (self-referral) or via your GP practice